Job for a Cowboy: Demonocracy and Sun Eater (2012–2016)

-Recent activities (2016–present)
+Recent activities and Moon Healer (2016–present)

-During a 2016 Interview at NAMM Show, bassist Nick Schendzielos revealed that the band was writing new music and had four new songs at the time.
+During a 2016 Interview at the NAMM Show, bassist Nick Schendzielos revealed that the band was writing new music and had four new songs at the time.
 He went on to say that they hope to release new music in late 2017 that would follow the musical direction of Sun Eater.

 In 2019, frontman Jonny Davy, and guitarists Alan Glassman and Tony Sannicandro formed a new group called Serpent of Gnosis, alongside The Black Dahlia Murder bassist Max Lavelle and Deeds of Flesh drummer Darren Cesca.

 In August 2019, it was published that Job for a Cowboy may be "plotting a legit comeback with new music (an EP) and possibly some shows" according to "sources close to the band."
-In May 2020, Job for a Cowboy alluded to a reunion on Twitter with a clip from the 1995 film Mortal Kombat, shortly after which producer Jason Suecof, who has mixed and engineered three of the group's full-length albums proclaimed “[vocalist] Jonny Davy just sang me the whole new album”.
+In May 2020, Job for a Cowboy alluded to a reunion on Twitter with a clip from the 1995 film Mortal Kombat, shortly after which producer Jason Suecof, who has mixed and engineered three of the group's full-length albums proclaimed "[vocalist] Jonny Davy just sang me the whole new album".
 In June 2020, Suecof confirmed that the band will be recording new music, although production had been slowed by the COVID-19 pandemic.
 In September 2020, the band revealed that Navene Koperweis would be the session drummer on the band's upcoming album.

+On January 27, 2023, it was announced the band would perform for the first time in seven years at the Blue Ridge Rock Festival in September.

+On August 28, 2023, the band released their first song in nine years, "The Agony Seeping Storm", which would be featured on the band's upcoming fifth album.
+On October 24, the band released a second single, "The Forever Rot", and announced their fifth album, Moon Healer, would be released on February 23, 2024.
+The band's first album in over nine years, On January 31, 2024, the band released the third single from Moon Healer, "Beyond the Chemical Doorway".